 Considering the Clincher

 At the end of the essay, there is a need for a closing sentence or a clincher.
 When we think about any topic, the clincher must be at the top of our mind.
 This concluding sentence should give readers a sense of completion.
-It should also end on a good note so that your audience feels grateful for reading your article and learning something useful.
+It should also end on a good note so that your audience feel grateful for reading your article and for being able to learn something useful.

 Things to Avoid in a Conclusion

-As we discussed some major things to include in a conclusion, there are certain things that we must avoid to include in a conclusion.
+Just like the kind of points to be included in a conclusion, there are certain things that must be avoided in a conclusion.
 Here are some of the major points to remember.

 - Avoid the terms like “in conclusion,” “to summarise,” and “in summary.”
 Readers do not need a marker to realise that they have reached the end of the essay.

 - Do not restate what has already been said in the essay.
-You do not need to reiterate all of your supporting ideas in a brief essay.
+You do not need to reiterate all of your supporting ideas.
 It becomes noticeable to the readers if the pointers are just copy-pasted from other sources.

-As you know, an introduction and the conclusion are the two essential parts of any writing.
 The introduction is the bridge to connect real-life scenarios with your arguments or analyses.
-At the same time, the conclusion must be written in a way that reconnects the readers with their daily lives.
-It helps in making the readers understand the value and purpose of the essay.
+At the same time, the conclusion helps in making the readers understand the value and purpose of the essay.

 Frequently Asked Questions on Conclusion